Finding Court Records in Maryland

-The Maryland trial court system consists of Circuit Courts, District Courts, and Orphans Courts.
+It helps to understand how the Maryland state court system works when you’re trying to find court records.
+The Maryland trial court system consists of Circuit Courts, District Courts, Orphans' Courts, and Tax Court.

 Maryland Circuit CourtsCircuit Courts have general jurisdiction to hear all civil and criminal cases but typically will only hear cases that are beyond the jurisdiction of other courts.